Accredited High School Diploma

 Accreditation is meant to protect students, schools, and employers and ensure academic quality.
 It ensures that a school is teaching its students at a nationally acceptable level and provides programs that are found to have value and substance.
 Accreditation also guarantees the schools employs certified instructors that are qualified to teach the appropriate subject matter.

-When a student receives a diploma from a school accredited by the right agency, he/she can be assured that it will be accepted by all employers, colleges and schools, government agencies and the military.
+When a student receives a diploma from a school accredited by the right agency, he/she can be assured that it will be accepted by all employers, colleges, universities and schools, government agencies and the military.
 Likewise, when an employer is considering a new hire, they can be assured that a graduate from an accredited online high school has received the training necessary and didn’t just pay for a diploma from a “diploma mill” school.

 What if my school isn’t accredited?

-If you choose a school that isn’t accredited, you may find that many businesses and schools won’t accept your online high school diploma.
+If you choose a school that isn’t accredited, you will find that many businesses and schools won’t accept your online high school diploma.
 It may be difficult to convince employers and colleges to take your diploma seriously, particularly if it is in a traditional subject (math, English, history, etc.) If your diploma is in a less traditional subject, one which most schools do not offer, it may be easier for employers to accept your degree.

 It also helps to make sure your school is registered with the appropriate State agency; for example the State Department of Education and membership to the Better Business Bureau is also helpful to ensure quality and legitimacy for an online high school diploma program.
-NPSAA is not recognized by the USDOE.

 Why should I take Excel’s word on what a valuable accreditation is?